espanido

 Collect the sentence by selecting the correct words in order.

-If it wasn't cold, we would go outside. - Translate this sentence to Spanish.
+If I were rich, I would live on the beach. - Translate this sentence to Spanish.

 Usage Examples Conditional Tense